mindspore-lab/minddiffusion/README.md

 ## Contributing

-We welcom all contributions to improve MindDiffusion!
+We welcom all contributions to improve this project!
 Please fork this repo and submit a pull request to contribute your diffusion models.